Sign In with Spotify

 A track from Interpol's first album, "PDA" became one of their most popular live cuts and got decent airplay on American modern rock radio.
 The video, directed by Christopher Mills, was the band's first.

-Key, BPM (tempo) and time signature of PDA.
+Key, mode, time signature and tempo of PDA.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.